Unity-Technologies/ml-agents/gym-unity/README.md

 ## Run Google Dopamine Algorithms

-Google provides an implementation of DQN, Rainbow, and the C51 variant of Rainbow within their framework [Dopamine](https://github.com/google/dopamine).
+Google provides a framework [Dopamine](https://github.com/google/dopamine), and implementations of algorithms, e.g. DQN, Rainbow, and the C51 variant of Rainbow.
 Using the Gym wrapper, we can run Unity environments using Dopamine.

 First, after installing the Gym wrapper, clone the Dopamine repository.